 Cars 25 years old or older can pass clearance from customs with no restrictions; however, states may require modifications, and safety-related adjustments may be needed before tagging and registering.

-Again, the Show and Display Rule does not apply to autos that are 25 years old or older, making it possible to move almost any vehicle into the United States once it reaches this age.
+Again, the Show and Display Rule does not apply to autos 25 years old or older, making it possible to move almost any vehicle into the United States once it reaches this age.

 There are a few exceptions to this rule, so thoroughly familiarize yourself with the regulations before attempting to import.
 Be aware of any state-specific regulations that may apply when registering and driving.